top of page

 Join us

 We are looking for motivated and creative students to join our team.
 This will be an exciting opportunity for you to join a brand new lab (established 2022), where you will be part of establishing a collaborative and inclusive lab culture, while laying the foundation for current and future research projects.
+We do not have any openings for high school students.
 Please reach out if you are interested.

 Contact Us